Category: Gear – Yachting and Boating

 Galley Box

-16th November 2023 – Rotherhithe Inspired by one of Roger Barnes’ wonderful cruising dinghy blogs, I decided that I too could do with a galley box, but for our camper van rather than our little dinghy.
-I could see a couple of advantages of having a dedicated galley box: When cooking outside, the cooker would…
+16th November 2023 – Rotherhithe Reading Time: 6 Minutes Inspired by one of Roger Barnes’ wonderful cruising dinghy blogs, I decided that I too could do with a galley box, but for our camper van rather than our little dinghy.
+I could see a couple of advantages of having a dedicated galley box: Currently, the…

 -